lhochet/worldclock/trunk/screensaver/src/main/doc/unix/README.txt

 -------------------------------------------------------------------------------
-Copyright © 2004 Sun Microsystems, Inc. All rights reserved.
-Use is subject to license terms.

 This program is free software; you can redistribute it and/or modify it under the terms of the Lesser GNU General Public License as published by the Free Software Foundation; either version 2 of the